smartbugs/smartbugs/README.md

   in a config file.
 To make the output accessible in a standardised format, add a small Python script.

-- *Parallel, randomized execution* of the tasks for the optimal use of resources when performing a bulk analysis.
+- *Parallel, randomised execution* of the tasks for the optimal use of resources when performing a bulk analysis.

 - *Standardised output format.* Scripts parse and normalise the output